gbrdead/slop/LLMs.md

 Are we willing to lower the quality of software for the sake of making a few billionaires richer?
 I'm not.
 Humanity, represented by the said trillionaire-wannabes, seems ready to try.
 The attempt will fail disastrously for one simple reason: the [black hats](https://en.wikipedia.org/wiki/Black_hat_(computer_security)).
 They will not willingly dumb themselves down.
 The incidence of exploitable vulnerabilities will go up.

+Come on, it can't be that bad!
+There has never been such a widely praised and deployed technology which problems have not been somehow fixed with time.

+Of course there was.
+At its inception, [ActiveX](https://en.wikipedia.org/wiki/ActiveX) was a security nightmare waiting to happen.
+Its security was based on such bullshit like "Developers had to ... sign a contract, promising not to develop malware".
+It took the industry more than a decade to admit the problems while making the World Wide Web essentially Windows-only.
+And then another decade to cleanse itself.
+I personally did not touch ActiveX even with a 3.05-meter pole and somehow survived.

 ## AI Slop